norbert-acedanski/ciphers/README.md

 ### Working with ciphers:

-**IMPORTANT**
+## **IMPORTANT**
 As a first step, it is recommended to run test from tests/test_project.py file.
-To do this:
+This can be done in two ways:
+- with your current version of python with pytest
+- with 3 versions of python from the tox.ini file (currently py38, py39, py310)

+If you choose the first option, you should follow the 1st instruction, is second - 2nd instruction.

+## Instruction 1 (pytest, faster, current python version):
 1. Install requirements from requirements_dev.txt file in the terminal like so:
 ```console
 pip install -r requirements_dev.txt